 Continuous reinforcement is where you are rewarded (or punished) each time you do something.
 Think of a child being praised or given their favourite treat each time they do their homework.

 Partial reinforcement is where you get the reward only sometimes.
 An example of this would be the child getting a reward only sometimes when they do their homework.
-It is this type of reinforcement that is of interest to you in relation to the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.
+This type of reinforcement is of interest to you in relation to the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.

-The problem with partial reinforcement is that it can take a lot longer for you to learn to repeat a particular behaviour, but once you learn the behaviour it is very strong and very difficult to stop.
+The problem with partial reinforcement is that it can take a lot longer to learn to repeat a particular behaviour.
+Still, once you learn the behaviour, it is powerful and tough to stop.
 If I use the child example again, if they only reward them sometimes when they do their homework, what tends to happen is this,

-- they tend to keep repeating the same behaviour (the homework) in the hope that they get the treat.
-The child want want to get the treat so will continue with the homework in the hope of getting their reward again, as they got it a few days ago, and a few days before that.
+- They tend to keep repeating the same behaviour (the homework), hoping that they get the treat.
+The child wants to get the treat, so they will continue with the homework in the hope of getting their reward again, as they got it a few days ago and a few days before that.

-A good example of this is to think of someone sitting in a casino at a one armed bandit.
-Even though it has been hours since they got a pay out, they keep going in the hope that they will get it again, it has to happen sooner or later, right?
+A good example of this is to think of someone sitting in a casino at a one-armed bandit.
+Even though it has been hours since they got a payout, they keep going hoping that they will get it again.
+It has to happen sooner or later, right?

 Partial reinforcement in terms of your compulsions

-It is this lowering of the anxiety you feel and the temporary reprieve from the thought, that is your reward.
-I know it sound ridiculous to think of this as a reward, but it momentarily makes you feel a bit better than you did before.
+This lowering of the anxiety you feel and the reprieve from the thought that is your reward.
+I know it sounds ridiculous to think of this as a reward, but it momentarily makes you feel a bit better than you did before.

 It works again!

-What you are doing, is setting up a learning in your brain.
-When you get the thoughts, you are learning that the way to get rid of them is to carry out a compulsion.
-The problem with this is that
+What you are doing is setting up learning in your brain.
+When you get the thoughts, you are learning that getting rid of them is to carry out a compulsion.
+The problem with this is that.

 The effect of long terms compulsions on your life.

-If your brain has a pattern of carrying out a compulsion each time you get an intrusive thought, it will not help you to recover long term.
-If it did, it would have worked by now and you would not be reading this article!
+If your brain has a pattern of carrying out a compulsion each time you get an intrusive thought, it will not help you recover long term.
+If it did, it would have worked by now, and you would not be reading this article!

 Carrying out compulsions only help short term in reducing your anxiety and getting a short term reprieve from your thought, but more importantly, they can start to restrict your life.
 If you notice that you are avoiding things that you believe may ‘trigger’ your thoughts, you start to miss out.